HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### A Register Memory Architecture.

-VCPU-32 implements a **register memory architecture**.
+VCPU-32 implements a **register memory architecture** offering few addressing modes for the "operand" combined with a fixed instruction word length.
 For most of the instructions one operand is the register, the other is a flexible operand which could be an immediate, a register content or a memory address where the data is obtained.
 The result is placed in the register which is also the first operand.
 These type of machines are also called two address machines.
-They were typical for machines with few general registers.

 ```
    REG <- REG op OPERAND
 ```

 In contrast to similar historical register-memory designs, there is no operation which does a read and write operation to memory in the same instruction.
 For example, there is no "increment memory" instruction, since this would require two memory operations and is not pipeline friendly.
 Memory access is performed on a machine word, half-word or byte basis.
 Besides the implicit operand fetch in an instruction, there are dedicated memory load / store instructions.
 Computational operations and memory reference operations use a common addressing model, also called **operand mode**.
 In addition to the memory register mode, one operand mode supports also a three operand model ( Rs = Ra OP Rb ), specifying two registers and a result register, which allows to perform three address register for computational operations as well.
 The machine can therefore operate in a memory register model as well as a load / store register model.